u11d-com/terraform-aws-medusajs/README.md

 - [External resources](/examples/external-resources) - Example using an existing VPC and external image repositories.

 ## Inputs
-Detailed information about each input variable can be found in the module's documentation, or in the [variables.tf](/variables.tf) file in the root directory.
+Detailed information about each input variable can be found in the module's documentation, or in the [variables.tf](variables.tf) file in the root directory.

 ## Outputs
 The module exposes a variety of outputs that allow users to access the deployed resources.
-These outputs are detailed in the [outputs.tf](/outputs.tf) file in the root directory.
+These outputs are detailed in the [outputs.tf](outputs.tf) file in the root directory.

 ## Troubleshooting
   - Check Terraform logs: If deployment fails, carefully inspect the logs output by Terraform.
   - Verify AWS credentials: Ensure your AWS CLI is configured correctly and has the required permissions.
-  - Consult module documentation: For specific issues related to the u11d-com/terraform-u11d-medusajs module, refer to its documentation.
+  - Consult module documentation: For specific issues related to the u11d-com/terraform-aws-medusajs module, refer to its documentation.
   - Seek community support: If you encounter issues you can not solve on your own, consider seeking help from the Terraform community or in the module's repository's issue tracker.

 ## Contact